 #6].
 Are you willing to sacrifice?

-Big dreams and starting a business can easily take over your life.
+Big dreams and starting a business are all about waking up your brain and it can easily take over your life.
 Personal time, extra cash, a social life, relationships often fall by the wayside because there just isn’t enough time or money.

 Entrepreneurs trade in many things other people take for granted to live their dreams and make them come true.